gt-etextiles-hacking/JacquardToolkit/README.md

 JacquardToolkit is a iOS framework to enable developers to develop their own applications using their Levi's Jacquard...

-# New Features
+# What can I do with the Toolkit?

 - Enable your applications bluetooth to start searching nearby devices
 - Ability to easily connect with your own Levi's Jacquard
-- Send a rainbow glow to your jacket with ease
+- Send a rainbow glow to your jacket
 - React to gesture the user performs on their jacket
 - Access each specific threads value at any point in time
+- Play gesture tutorial videos for your users
+- Tell if you are currently connected to your jacket

 ### Installation